emboldagency/docker-php/README.md

 ## Getting started

-Run `coder templates pull php81-ubuntu2204`
+Clone the repo.

-Commit any changes to git, then do `coder templates push php81-ubuntu2204` to push the template up to Coder.
+Commit and push any changes to git, then do `coder templates push php81-ubuntu2204` to push the template up to Coder.

 # Updating the image

+Autobuilds are turned on in Dockerhub whenever the branch has a new commit or docker-base gets updated.

+If you need to build/push manually:

 Run `docker build -t emboldcreative/php:8.1-ubuntu22.04 ./build` to build the image